SYZ for index 1 Fano hypersurfaces in projective space: HMS in the toric limit

 takes an intersection point $p\in L_i\cap L_j$ to the sum of its pre-images.
 As an $A_{\infty}$-functor, the higher components all vanish, i.e $\pi^d=0$ for all $d\geq 2$.
 The reason that $\pi^1$ above is a chain map (and in fact respects the $A_{\infty}$-structures) is because the pre-images $\pi^{-1}(L_i)$ have $n+1$ connected components lying in different sheets of the covering map, one for each critical value of $W_{\cl}$.
 By the homotopy lifting property, a holomorphic strip with boundary on $(L_0,L_1)$ has exactly $n+1$-lifts via $\pi$, which again lie each in a different sheet of the covering map.

-\begin{remark} A few observations regarding the previous definition are in order. \begin{itemize} \item[1] For the picture above to work perfectly, we need to choose the plurisubharmonic function on the bottom $(\mathbb{C}^*)^n$ to be the descent of $h$ (as in (\ref{psh function})) through the covering map. \item[2] In the map (\ref{pre-image-before-continuation}), the point $p$ should be replaced by its orientation line $o(p)$.
+\begin{remark} A few observations regarding the previous definition are in order: \begin{itemize} \item[-] For the picture above to work perfectly, we need to choose the pluri-subharmonic function on the bottom $(\mathbb{C}^*)^n$ to be the descent of $h$ (as in (\ref{psh function})) through the covering map. \item[-] In the map (\ref{pre-image-before-continuation}), the point $p$ should be replaced by its orientation line $o(p)$.
 The pre-images $\pi^{-1}(L_i)$ and $\pi^{-1}(L_j)$ inherit their brane structures from those of $L_i$ and $L_j$.
-Because $\pi$ is etale, for each intersection point $q\in \pi^{-1}(L_i)\cap\pi^{-1}(L_j)$, there is a canonical isomorphism of orientation lines $o(q)\simeq o(\pi(q))$, this is what should be used to define $\pi^1$. \end{itemize} \end{remark} Next we push our Lagrangian thimbles to $((\mathbb{C}^*)^n,W_{\cl})$ using the accelaration functor:
+Because $\pi$ is unbranched, for each intersection point $q\in \pi^{-1}(L_i)\cap\pi^{-1}(L_j)$, there is a canonical isomorphism of orientation lines $o(q)\simeq o(\pi(q))$, this is what should be used to define $\pi^1$. \end{itemize} \end{remark} Next, we push our Lagrangian thimbles to $((\mathbb{C}^*)^n,W_{\cl})$ using the acceleration functor:

-where the stop $s_1$ is the one located immediately after $1$ in the counter-clockwise direction:
+where the stop $s_1$ is the one located immediately after $\sqrt[n+1]{R}$ in the counter-clockwise direction:

 Finally we define the $A_{\infty}$-functor $\psi$ as the composition of $\pi$ and $c$: